 Exception handlers

-Register built-in handlers to map Forze errors to appropriate HTTP status codes:
+Register built-in handlers to map Forze errors to HTTP status codes:

 register_exception_handlers(app)